Manage Your Grant

 The Grantee Communications Guidelines have been created to assist you with communicating about your grant.
 If you have any questions about the Grantee Communications Guidelines or other communications-related inquiries, please contact the RBF communications team at email@example.com.

-If you require further help, see the Grantee FAQs, contact your program team, or email@example.com.
+If you require further help, contact your program team or grantsmgmt [at] rbf [dot] org.